 CLEOPATRA'S FAMILY TREE

 Over 275 years, there were a lot of Ptolemies.
 There always seemed to be plenty of children to marry off for political liasons, and enough to replace the Pharaohs and queens when they got murdered by each other.
-This list only covers the direct ancestors of Cleopatra VII, with the single exception of Ptolemy VII ... because it seemed like people would wonder where VII was if I left him out.
+This list only covers the direct ancestors of Cleopatra VII, with the exceptions of Ptolemies VII & XI ... because it seemed like people would wonder what happened to them if I left them out.

 It all starts with Ptolemy I, of course.
 Arsinoe was a concubine of Philip II of Macedonia.
 Lagus married her when she was pregnant.
 The baby, Ptolemy, LEGALLY was the son of Lagus and Arsinoe.
-GENETICALLY, he was the son of Philip II and half-brother to Alexander the Great... or so the story goes.
+GENETICALLY, he was the son of Philip II and half-brother to Alexander the Great ... or so the story goes.

 "The Macedonians consider Ptolemy to be the son of Philip, the son of Amyntas, though putatively the son of Lagus, asserting that his mother was with child when she was married to Lagus by Philip.
 And among the distinguished acts of Ptolemy in Asia they mention that it was he who, of Alexander's companions, was foremost in succoring him when in danger among the Oxydracae."